 Serving Suggestions

-• Make a bunch platter by serving it cold a spread of lemon wedges, quick pickled red onions, capers, bagels and cream cheese.
+- Create a brunch platter with lemon wedges, pickled red onions, capers, bagels, and cream cheese

-• Make a cream cheese smoked salmon dip.
+- Whip up a cream cheese smoked salmon dip

-• Add it on top of a rice bowl with fresh veggies.
+- Top a rice bowl with fresh veggies

-• Eat it with grilled bread, olive oil, shallots and fresh herbs.
+- Serve it on toast or grilled bread, olive oil, shallots, and fresh herbs

 Storing and Reheating Instructions